azadeh-naderi/azadeh-naderi/README.md

-###  I work on Generative AI, Machine Learning, and Deep Learning, focusing on how models learn, generalize, and transfer knowledge efficiently.
+###  Azadeh Naderi | PhD candidate in Generative AI, Machine Learning, and Deep Learning

 ### 🌐 Connect with me